Jun 24th, 2022

 • Lower your stress level and find healthy ways to cope with stress.

-Throughout this month, we've shared with the public educational messages about sexually transmitted diseases, erectile dysfunction, depression, prostate cancer, high blood pressure, and more.
-To honor Men's Health Month, please join the Cape Girardeau County Public Health Center in heightening awareness of preventable health problems and encouraging early detection and treatment of disease among men and boys.
+To honor Men's Health Month, please join the Cape Girardeau County Public Health Center in increasing awareness of preventable health problems and encouraging early detection and treatment of disease among men and boys.

 Source: Centers for Disease Control and Prevention (CDC) & US Department of Health and Human Services Office of Minority Health (OMH)